CubiCasa/cubicasa-ios-sdk-example-project/README.md

 CubiCapture SDK utilizes speech recognition.
 During a scan your users can use the speech recognition to add room labels.
 If you don't want to use speech recognition you can omit `.speech_recognition` from the scanning options.

+### Storage Warning
+Cubicapture SDK notifies the user if the device is running out of storage space.
+This feature is toggled with the `.storageWarnings` scanning option.

+### Feedback Gathering
+Cubicapture SDK keeps a separate log on warnings during the scan.
+This will be used in the future for improving the scanning technique.
+This feature is toggled with the `.feedbackGathering` scanning option.

 ## Permissions

 CubiCasa SDK uses the device camera to capture the surroundings so you need to add the "Privacy - Camera Usage Description" to your projects `Info.plist` if you already haven't done so.
 The camera permission is required for the CubiCasa SDK, it cannot function without it.
 Also if you want to use speech recognition (optional) add "Privacy - Microphone Usage Description" and the "Privacy - Speech Recognition Usage Description".
 The azimuth data gathering requires "Privacy - Location When In Use Usage Description" to be set.